Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Conclusion Discussions

 We list here a few future research directions.
 First, for the numerical analysis, we had assumed that the price parameter $\lambda$ was fixed and provided an extensive numerical analysis for its effect on the average costs, estimation errors, and control inputs of the teams.
 Thus one direction would be to formulate the finite-team game within a Stackelberg game setting, where the leader (possibly a telecommunication/network operator) solves an optimization problem to distribute `optimal' $\lambda$ to the follower teams.
-This necessitates that one substitutes the policies of the followers into the leader's optimization problem, and subsequently derive the leader's optimal policy.
-However, this (at the moment) seems challenging since each team's policy is not attainable in closed form; rather, we only know it as a function of the conditional value function.
+This necessitates substituting the policies of the followers into the leader's optimization problem, and subsequently deriving the leader's optimal policy.
+However, this (at the moment) seems to be quite challenging since each team's policy is not attainable in closed form; rather, we only know it as a function of the conditional value function.
 Thus, it would be interesting to see if one can derive analytical results for the Stackelberg game setting.

 Another direction that deserves mention here is that in the current work we did not account for the \textit{no-transmission} instants within the information structure of the controller.
 This was due to the fact that the no-transmission instants make the estimator dynamics nonlinear, and couples the design on the optimal estimator and the optimal sensing policy.
 Although it has been shown in \cite{soleymani2022value} that the optimal estimator turns out to be linear and decoupled from the sensor design, this is true only at optimality.
 However, upon careful observation, one may notice that in the current work, we have employed a Boltzmann sensing policy (which is an approximation to the optimal policy) to establish the existence of a unique and tractable equilibrium.
 Hence, the decoupling argument between the estimator and the scheduler no longer holds.
-Thus, it would be interesting to consider whether similar results as in this paper can be generalised to the case where the information set of the controller also includes the no-transmission instants.
+Thus, it would be interesting to consider whether similar results as in this paper can be generalized to the case where the information set of the controller also includes the no-transmission instants.

+Finally, in the current work, we did not explicitly account for network-induced effects such as packet dropouts, channel fading, and stochastic delays, among others.
+Investigating how these factors would impact team performance and equilibrium strategies would be an interesting extension of our study.